zapata-engineering/orquestra-qiskit/README.md

 ## Development and contribution

-You can find the development guidelines in the [`z-quantum-core` repository](https://github.com/zapatacomputing/z-quantum-core).
+You can find the development guidelines in the [`orquestra-quantum` repository](https://github.com/zapatacomputing/orquestra-quantum).